sveinbjorng/zsh-ollama-command/README.md

 3. Input what you want to do then trigger the plugin.
 Press the custom shortcut (default is Ctrl-o) to start the command suggestion process.
-4. Interact with FZF: Type a query or input requirement, and FZF will display suggested MacOS terminal commands.
+4. Interact with FZF: Type a query or input requirement, and FZF will display suggested terminal commands.
 Select one to execute.

 **Get Started**

-Experience the power of AI-driven command suggestions in your MacOS terminal!
+Experience the power of AI-driven command suggestions in your terminal!
 This plugin is perfect for developers, system administrators, and anyone looking to streamline their workflow.